onflow/flow/flips/20210916-nft-metadata.md

 useful and valuable to the end users holding the NFTs.

 A user will be much more likely to transfer their NFT to other marketplaces and sell their NFT in different ways with this solution.
-Without it all marketplaces need to hardcode support for all NFTs directly.
+Without it, all marketplaces need to hardcode support for all NFTs directly.

 It will also open up the possibility to standardize on some shared structs like Royalty